utrechtzouk/utrechtzouk.github.io/online-classes.md

 not the choreo.

 Module 2 out of 3:
-will focus on circular upper body movements
+will focus on balance,
-(Balao, Roasted Chicken, Tilted Turns) and the transitions between these three.
+and on turning patterns in Brazilian Zouk such as travelling turns and boomerang/bonus patterns.

 *Please note!*